immich-app/immich/docs/docs/contribution-guidelines.md

 ### Lint / format extensions

-Setting these in the IDE give a better developer experience auto-formatting code on save and providing instant feedback on lint issues.
+Setting these in the IDE give a better developer experience, auto-formatting code on save, and providing instant feedback on lint issues.

 ### VSCode